Mookie Betts Player Props: Dodgers vs. Padres

 Mookie Betts At The Plate

-- Among qualifying hitters in baseball, he ranks 21st in batting average, eighth in on-base percentage, and fifth in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 18th, his on-base percentage ranks eighth, and he is fifth in the league in slugging.

-- Betts is batting .412 with two homers during his last games and is riding a 10-game hitting streak.
+- Betts will look to extend his 11-game hitting streak.
+He's batting .421 with two homers in his last games.

-- Betts has an RBI in 42 of 102 games this season, with multiple RBI in 17 of them.
+- In 42 games this year (40.8%), Betts has picked up an RBI, and in 17 of those games (16.5%) he had two or more.
 He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.